 If you’re always eating spoonfuls of cookie dough out of the bowl, these Oatmeal Chocolate Chip Cookie Dough Bites were made for you!
-These gluten-free and vegan cookie dough bites are made in five minutes and are sure to satisfy your cookie dough cravings.
+Make these gluten-free and vegan cookie dough bites in just five minutes!
 This post is sponsored by Bob’s Red Mill.

 Happy Monday!
 If there’s anything that can kick your week off on the right foot, it’s these oatmeal chocolate chip cookie dough bites.
 Because let’s be honest, if cookie dough can’t make you feel excited for the week…what can?!